Want to empower the next generation of agents of change but have a couple of questions? No problem.

 See our How to apply for Global Neighbours page for details of how to apply for an award and the stages of the process.
 The most important part of the process is your completion and submission of the Global Neighbours self-evaluation form which is available to download with your Global Neighbours Resource Pack once you have registered.
 The process has been designed to minimise the amount of evidence that you need to send in support of your application beyond the self-evaluation form, curriculum overview and collective worship overview.
 In addition, schools applying for silver and gold will be able to present the many different forms of evidence they wish to share when the assessor visits in person.

 What are the costs of joining the scheme?

-Registration is free, as is most of the support we provide to schools by way of resources.
+Registration for the scheme is free, as is most of the support we provide to schools by way of resources.
 There is only a charge when a school applies for a Bronze, Silver or Gold award.
 This is to cover the basic costs of an assessor’s time (and travel in the case of Silver and Gold awards) and of running of the scheme.
 You will be invoiced after the assessment has taken place.

 Very small (less than 100 pupils)

 Do we still have to pay if our application is unsuccessful?

 Yes.
 However, the process of self-evaluation carefully following the guidance in this handbook and separate advice on how to prepare for an assessor’s visit should minimise the likelihood of this happening.
 Furthermore, in the case of an unsuccessful application for a Gold or Silver award, the assessor may recommend a lower level award (or if the school already has the lower level award, extend it for a further three-year period).

 What will an assessor visit involve for silver and gold applications?